SoleilUmwiza92/PortfolioS3/Software quality.md

 The layers used in the Individual project are Frontend, REST API Service and MongoDB database as a backend system.

 In my Individual project, integration testing is implemented using **SpringBootTest**, **DataMongoTest** together with **Flapdoodle Embedded MongoDB** where data is not persistent in the real database.
-The implemented Integration testing can be found.[here].(https://github.com/SoleilUmwiza92/MyMunicipalityRestService/blob/master/src/test/java/com/myMunicipality/documentApi/MyApplicationIntegrationTest.java).
+The implemented Integration testing can be found [here](https://github.com/SoleilUmwiza92/MyMunicipalityRestService/blob/master/src/test/java/com/myMunicipality/documentApi/MyApplicationIntegrationTest.java).

 # Quality Gate Checks